Education mental health practitioner is a growing career that helps children and young people to get early intervention for mental health difficulties

-The relatively new education mental health practitioner (EMHP) role increases the mental health support that young people get, in an environment that is well known to them.
-It is a part of the government initiative to provide more mental health support in schools and colleges.
+As an education mental health practitioner (EMHP) you'll work to increase the mental health support that young people get, in an environment that is well known to them.
+The role is part of the government initiative to provide more mental health support in schools and colleges.

 As an EMHP you'll need to: